MooersLab/emacs30macos13treesitter/README.md

 ## Check for tree_sitter

-The entry of RETURN will return the following list of features that were compiled with Emacs.
+The entry of RETURN on the last line of the code listing above will return the following list of features that were compiled with Emacs.
 This list may appear is a separate buffer.
 Note the presence of `TREE_SITTER`.